MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/case-studies/lenovo.md

 ![Lenovo Extension](../../media/extend-case-study-lenovo/lenovo-2.png)

-The same tools are available as a tool extension when managing servers within Windows Admin Center as well, allowing an integrated and seamless hardware and software management experience.
+The same tools are available as a tool extension when managing servers within Windows Admin Center as well, allowing you to seamlessly switch between managing your infrastructure software and hardware.

 ![Lenovo Extension](../../media/extend-case-study-lenovo/lenovo-3.png)